bjlkeng/bjlkeng.github.io/source/posts/building-a-qa-bot-of-me-with-openai-and-cloudflare.rst

 the prompt is essentially giving the LLM an instruction or query in natural language (e.g., English), and it will iteratively (also called "auto regressive") generate new text that (ideally) gives you a good response to your instruction.
-Unexpectedly, making these LLM's really large and aligning them with human goals makes them not only really good at understanding and writing natural language, but also quite good at reasoning (debatable).
+Unexpectedly, making these LLMs really large and aligning them with human goals makes them not only really good at understanding and writing natural language, but also quite good at reasoning (debatable).
 The prompt is critically important to ensuring your LLM produces good output.
-Instructing the LLM to "think critically" or go "step by step" seems to produce better results, so subtle language cues can make a big different in the quality of output.
+Instructing the LLM to "think critically" or go "step by step" seems to produce better results, so subtle language cues can make a big different in the quality of the output.

 The other important part is the :math:`m` in Equation 1, which is also called the **context window** length.
 This is basically the size of "memory" the LLM has to understand what you've input to it.
-Modern commercial LLM's have context windows in the thousands of tokens but some have context windows as long as 100K.
-In the typical case, LLM's will only perform well at context window lengths at or below what it was trained on even though the transformer architecture can mechanically be extended to arbitrary lengths.
+Modern commercial LLMs have context windows in the thousands of tokens but some have context windows as long as 100K.
+In the typical case, LLMs will only perform well at context window lengths at or below what it was trained on even though the transformer architecture can mechanically be extended to arbitrary lengths.

-LLM's like many of its predecessor language models can also generate `embedding <https://en.wikipedia.org/wiki/Word_embedding>`__ from their input prompts.
+LLMs like many of its predecessor language models can also generate `embedding <https://en.wikipedia.org/wiki/Word_embedding>`__ from their input prompts.
 These are some combination of internal vectors that the underlying transformer generates.
 They map the input tokens to a new latent space that typically will cluster similar concepts together, making them extremely useful for downstream applications (see RAG below).

-Lastly, due to the massive number of parameters, training these LLM's are prohibitively expensive.
-Training these 100+B parameter models can be on the order of millions of dollars (assuming you can even get a cluster of GPUs).
+Lastly, due to the massive number of parameters, training these LLMs are prohibitively expensive.
+Training these 100+B parameter models can be on the order of millions of dollars (assuming you can even get a cluster of GPUs nowadays).
 Inference on these models is relatively less compute intensive but is more limited by GPU VRAM, which usually still requires a distributed cluster.
 Smaller models (e.g. 7B parameter) and advances in quantization and related